vbajs/better-mpv-config/README.md

 ### Vital Notes

+If you are gettig audio playback only/no vo error then either use latest mpv git verison or change the ``vo=gpu-next`` line to ``vo=gpu``.

-If you run into playback issues then comment the __first 5 lines__ and save changes to the file 'mpv.conf'.
+If you run into playback issues then comment the __uncommented 2 lines__ and save changes to the file 'mpv.conf'.

 You can also read into the 'mpv.conf' file for the (revertable) options

 ## Custom Profiles